GitHub

 Considerations:

-Organization Rulesets are only available with GitHub Enterprise
+• Organization Rulesets are only available with GitHub Enterprise.

-GitHub Actions must be enabled for a repository in the organization's settings in order for required workflows to run
+• GitHub Actions must be enabled for a repository in the organization's settings in order for required workflows to run.

-Ruleset workflows only work with the pull_request
+• Ruleset workflows only work with the pull_request or merge_group events.

-Ruleset workflows and workflows from a specific repository are not mutually exclusive.
+• Ruleset workflows and workflows from a specific repository are not mutually exclusive.
 If you use a required workflow and configure GitHub Actions for a specific repository, they will both run.

-to every integrated repository, it is possible to share the Debricked token between repositories in your organisation.
+To avoid having to add the DEBRICKED_TOKEN to every integrated repository, it is possible to share the Debricked token between repositories in your organisation.
 In order to enable this, you need to create an organization secret:

-Click on New organization secret
+2. Click New organization secret.

 Set up a repository within your workspace for the shared workflow: